core-wg/cocoa/draft-ietf-core-cocoa.md

 algorithm could run a TFRC-style Loss Event Rate calculator {{?RFC5348}} and apply the TCP equation to achieve a higher rate than 1/RTO.

-{{-observe}}, Section 4.5.1, specifies that the rate of NONs SHOULD NOT exceed 1/RTT on average, if the server can maintain an RTT estimate for a client.
-CoCoA limits the packet rate of NONs in this situation to 1/RTO.
+{{-observe}}, Section 4.5.1, specifies that the rate of Non-Confirmables SHOULD NOT exceed 1/RTT on average, if the server can maintain an RTT estimate for a client.
+CoCoA limits the packet rate of Non-Confirmables in this situation to 1/RTO.
 Assuming that the RTO estimation in CoCoA works as expected, RTO[k] should be slightly greater than the RTT[k], thus CoCoA would be more